JakubRaban/minechaser/README.md

 - Physical/touchscreen keyboard detection implemented by checking time elapsed between `keydown` and `keyup` events
 - Player ID and preferences are stored in `localStorage`, conserving the player's profile for the next time they play
 - Optimistic UI updates used for a smoother user experience, minimizing the impact of latency in response time
+- Integration with Rollbar to view errors, and prerender.io to send pre-built version of the website to web crawlers

 #### CSS
 - Fully responsive design implemented using media queries